 In Week 3 we will talk about the importance of keeping your lessons up to date by including the latest scientific findings.
 In this video (aimed at older pupils aged 11+) you will learn about some important scientific techniques that allow astrophysicists to perform forensics on stars such as the Sun.

 Astronomy isn’t just about beautiful images, it is a collaborative process between scientists across all fields and space engineers.
 Their joint expertise is crucial for investigating the physical and chemical properties of our solar system, stars, galaxies and exoplanets.

-We interviewed Dr Emily Drabek-Maunder, an astrophysicist based at Cardiff University and asked her about her research into star formation and looking for signs of life on moons in our Solar System:
+We interviewed Dr Emily Drabek-Maunder, Senior Manager Public Astronomy at the Royal Observatory Greenwich, and asked her about her research into star formation and looking for signs of life on moons in our Solar System:

 Do you work by yourself or do you collaborate with teams internationally?

-I work with another astrophysicist at Cardiff and we are part of an international group of 30 scientists called PEBBLES (Planet Earth Building Blocks Legacy E-Merlin Survey).
+With my research, I work with an astrophysicist at Cardiff and we are part of an international group of 30 scientists called PEBBLES (Planet Earth Building Blocks Legacy E-Merlin Survey).
 In PEBBLES we are trying to understand how planets form.
 I also work with scientists from the Gould Belt Survey where we are looking for star forming regions.
 We use telescopes around the world to carry out these surveys.